bakaphp/kanvas-doc/topics.md

 ## Update Topic

-This method allows you to update a topic.
-It receive as parameters [TopicInputInterface]() and id string then return [TopicInterface]().
+This method allows you to update an existing topic.
+It takes the topic's ID as a string and TopicInputInterface as parameters, then returns TopicInterface.

 ```js
 Kanvas.topics.updateTopic(